 If you do decide that you want to use your student loans to pay for your living expenses, you should sit down and determine how much money you actually need and then only borrow what is needed.
 Student debt is no joke; it exceeds $1.4 trillion in total, surpassing consumer credit debt.
 You should decide whether the cons of taking on more student debt outweighs the benefits and convenience.

 For example, if you are offered $12,000 in federal student loans and your college-related expenses are $3,000 while your living expenses come out to $6,000, then you would only want to borrow $9,000 of the $12,000.
 The more money you borrow, the more you will end up paying in the end.
-Additionally, you should try to take advantage of federal options before considering private loans which often come with higher interest rates.
+Additionally, you should try to take advantage of federal options before considering private student loans which often come with higher interest rates.

 No matter what decision you make, always be cautious with how much money you borrow because in the end, it is you that has to pay it back once you graduate from college.